Fiserv/firstvision-apac/docs/APIs/BNPL/Update-Snooze-Count.md

 # Update Snooze Count

-This API is used to update the snooze count for a given iPlan.
+This API is used to update the snooze count for a given account's iPlan.

 ## Endpoint